nodejitsu/handbook/content/articles/features/business.md

 ### Change cloud provider and datacenter

-If you want to change your application to another cloud provider and datacenter you can do it with the following command:
+To change your application to another cloud provider and datacenter, use the following command:

 ```
 $ jitsu cloud <cloud> <datacenter>